AmnaRehan/AI-Translator/README.md

 # AI Translator App
-A fast and accurate AI-powered text translation app built with LangChain, Groq, OpenAI, and Streamlit.
+A fast and accurate AI-powered text translation app built with LangChain, Groq, and Streamlit.
 Translate text into multiple languages in real-time with a clean and interactive user interface.

 ## Demo: https://amnarehan-ai-translator-app-8bhfwt.streamlit.app/